The semiclassical zeta function for geodesic flows on negatively curved manifolds: Proof of Lemma

+Next we consider the case $|m|\ge n_2(\omega)$ and $|m'|\ge n_2(\omega')$, the other extreme.
+In this case, we have $E_{\omega,m}=E_{\omega}$ and $E_{\omega',m'}=E_{\omega'}$ and therefore the correspondence (\ref{eq:corresp}) is given by the map $h^t_{\j\to \j'}$.
+Note that $h^t_{\j\to \j'}$ is given as iteration of the maps satisfying the conditions in Lemma \ref{lm:crude_estimates} and therefore have nice hyperbolic property.
+(Note that Lemma \ref{lm:crude_estimates} is valid only for $0\le t\le 2t_0$.)
+Then we can get the conclusion (\ref{eq:claimSublemma}) by essentially same manner as in the previous case.

-We can now conclude (\ref{claimA}) using these estimates.
-Here we use the fact that $e_{\omega}(m)$ varies slowly as we noted in (\ref{eq:e}).
-First, if $||m|-|m'||\ge 2\chi_{\max} t$, we obtain the conclusion (\ref{claimA}) by crude estimate comparing (\ref{est1}), (\ref{est2}), (\ref{eq:ycont}) and the corresponding estimates for (\ref{check}).
-If $||m|-|m'||< 2\chi_{\max} t$, the difference between $E_{\omega,m}$ and $E_{\omega',m'}$ are negligible because of slow variance of $e_{\omega}(m)$ with respect to $m$.
-Hence, in this case, we can get the conclusion (\ref{claimA}) easily by using the estimates prepared above.
-(In the case $m$ and $m'$ have different sign, we consider the direction of points in $\real^{2d+2d'}_{(y,\xi_q,\xi_y,\xi_p)}$ from the origin, using (\ref{cone_hyp}). ) \end{proof} \begin{Remark} In the case where the condition (i) in (\ref{eq:condition_on_t}) holds and $0\le t\le t_0$, we can follow the argument above, except for the point that we have the coefficient $11/10$ (say) in the place of $1/30$ in the inequality (\ref{cone_hyp}).
-Since we assume $\sigma'< \sigma$, in this case, this is enough for the proof. \end{Remark} \begin{Remark} In the case where the condition (\ref{eq:close}) does not hold, the proof is much simpler.
-We can obtain the conclusion immediately unless both of $|m(\j)|$ and $|m(\j')|$ are extremely large.
-Hence it is enough to prove the conclusion assuming $|m(\j)|>n_2(\omega)$ and $|m(\j')|> n_2(\omega')$.
-Since $E_{\omega,m}=E_{\omega}$ when $m\ge n_2(\omega)$, we can forget about the factor $E_{\omega}$ in the definition of the local coordinate charts $\kappa_{\j}$ in such case.
-So we can prove the conclusion (\ref{claimA}) as a consequence of the hyperbolicity of $h^t_{\j\to \j'}$ in (\ref{eq:htj}). \end{Remark}
+The situations in the middle, {\it i.e.} the case where either $n_1(\omega)\le |m|\le n_2(\omega)$ or $n_1(\omega')\le |m'|\le n_2(\omega')$ is slightly more complicated.
+If $||m|-|m'||\ge 2\chi_{\max} t$, it is easy to get the conclusion (\ref{eq:claimSublemma}) because the ratio between $e^{|m|}$ and $e^{|m'|}$ is much larger (or smaller) than the expansion (or contraction) given by the correspondence (\ref{eq:corresp}).
+So we may assume $||m|-|m'||\le 2\chi_{\max} t$.
+If we have $e_\omega(m)=e_{\omega'}(m')$ and $E_{\omega,m}=E_{\omega',m'}$, we can see that the correspondence (\ref{eq:corresp}) has good hyperbolic property in the same manner as in the proof of Lemma \ref{lm:crude_estimates2} and hence we can get the conclusion (\ref{eq:corresp}) again.
+But, from the slowly varying property (\ref{eq:e}) of $e_{\omega}(m)$, it is clear that the conclusion remains true without this assumption. \end{proof} \begin{Remark} In the case where the condition (i) in (\ref{eq:condition_on_t}) holds and $0\le t\le t_0$, we can follow the argument given in the proof above.
+The only difference is that, instead of the condition $t\ge t_0$ that ensure enough hyperbolicity of $f^t_{G}$, we use the fact that $\sigma'< \sigma$ in the estimates.
+In the case where the condition (\ref{eq:close}) does not hold, the proof is much simpler.
+We can obtain the conclusion immediately unless both of $|m(\j)|$ and $|m(\j')|$ satisfy $|m(\j)|>n_2(\omega)$ and $|m(\j')|> n_2(\omega')$.
+But, in such case, the conclusion is again easy to obtain as we mentioned in the proof above. \end{Remark}